35 Irreversible dynamics

 \[ \begin{align} \newoverline{\epsilon} = \frac{K^3}{L^4}.\tag{35.25}\label{eq:diff_delta} \end{align} \]

-The viscosity coefficients can be used as functions
+The viscosity coefficients can be expressed as functions

 \[ \begin{align} K = K\left[\mathbf{v}\left(\mathbf{r}\right),K_s\right] \end{align} \]

-of the current wind field and $K_s$ can be expressed.
-About Eq.
-(35.23), this approach also contains information about the past wind field.
+of the current wind field and of $K_s$.
+Through Eq.
+(35.23), this ansatz also contains information about the past wind field.

 From Eq.
 (35.23), neglecting advection, one obtains an approximate diagnostic relation for the dissipation of the TKE: